sturtesm/se-bootcamp-lab-exercise/README.md

 * We're going to monitor 1 application with less than 15-nodes, what controller profile(s) could we choose and why?
 * What resources on our machine should we validate to choose a profile, where can we find the pre-reqs listed in the documentation?
 * Do we have to install the controller as *root*?

+## Importing the Application Configuration

+After installing the controller, lab owners or participants should load the ***~/SE-LAB-BOOTCAMP/lab/artifacts/controller-app-config-lab-default.xml*** configuration into the controller.
+This is the base application config we ***MUST*** begin with to start the lab.

 ## Installing the Application